Now You Can Have Robust Data Logging for Free – Part 1

 The visual basic program file will be in the C:AccRL directory.

-Now lets start the visual basic programming:
+Now let’s start the basic visual programming:

 Add the Microsoft Winsock Control 6.0 component to the project.
 This will be needed to communicate through Ethernet to our PLC on the network.